matthewbradley22/ForestFires/README.md

 ### Project Description:

-Our project is a regression analysis where we seek to analyze the correlation betweeen certain indexes and area burned by the fire.
+Our project is a regression analysis where we seek to analyze the correlation betweeen certain indexes and area burned by a corresponding fire.
 Our data set contains the location and time of year of each fire, as well as area burned, and several indicators and indexes related to the fire.

 ### Project Goals: